redis/node-redis/README.md

 });
 ```

-`client.end()` without the flush parameter should not be used in production!
+`client.end()` without the flush parameter should NOT be used in production!

 ## client.unref()